-The Betty Brinn Children’s Museum welcomes children with autism spectrum disorder (ASD) or sensory processing disorder (SPD) and their families to our Sensory-Friendly Sessions.
-We understand a visit to the Museum can present challenges for some children.
+We understand a visit to the Museum can present challenges for some families.
 We have worked to create an event where children can enjoy our Museum experience in a calmer, quieter space.
 We hope our Sensory-Friendly Sessions will provide opportunities to navigate social situations, encourage peer-to-peer interaction and develop confidence through play.

-Our sessions will include open-play and facilitated programming.
+Our sessions include open-play and facilitated programming.
 The Museum may welcome trusted community partners to attend to provide resources and answer questions.
-No proof of qualification will be required.

 Purchase a Sensory-Friendly Play Pass